lucidrains/SRT-H/README.md

 ## SRT-H (wip)

-Implementation of the model architecture for [SRT-H](https://h-surgical-robot-transformer.github.io/) out of Johns Hopkins
+Implementation of the model architecture for [SRT-H](https://h-surgical-robot-transformer.github.io/) out of Stanford / Johns Hopkins

 ## Citations